There are many reasons that you may need to send money to someone overseas in the future if you haven’t already.

 To send money to someone overseas, you’re going to have to pay a fee to do so.
 With a bank wire transfer, you’ll almost always have to pay a flat rate of around $35 to $50 on average, which is very high.

-One way to pay a lower fee as well will be if you are willing for the money to send at a slower rate.
-In the case of Remitly, for example, you’ll pay a lower overall fee if you are willing for a 3-5 day business transfer speed over one that would only be a few minutes.
+One way to pay a lower fee will be if you are willing for the money to send at a slower rate.
+For example, in the case of Remitly, you’ll pay a lower overall fee if you are willing for a 3-5 day business transfer speed over one that would only be a few minutes.

 As a final note, you know know that not every money transfer service or credit card service will send money to any and every country, so make sure that your service of choice does before you set up an account.